Burkholderia pseudomallei: Vaccine candidates

 Vaccine candidates have been suggested.
 Aspartate-β-semialdehyde dehydrogenase (asd) gene deletion mutants are auxotrophic for diaminopimelate (DAP) in rich media and auxotrophic for DAP, lysine, methionine and threonine in minimal media.
 The Δasd bacterium (bacterium with the asd gene removed) protects against inhalational melioidosis in mice.

 Transformation

 Burkholderia pseudomoallei can go through transformation.
 The bacteria is able to uptake a free plasmid using electroporation and the plasmid material will integrate into the host DNA when they are electrocompetent.
-An example is given by an experiment performed by Mack K. and Titball R. W., which showed that a Burkholderia pseudomallei 4845 was capable of transformation by electroporation, utilizing the incQ plasmid pKT230.